 It is hard to believe the school is starting soon.
 Are you ready for the kids going back to school?
 Are the kids ready?
-I hope these back-to-school apps will help the kids to achieve straight A’s and stay happy!
+We have shared our tips on how to prepare kids for back to school.
+Today I am also sharing some wonderful apps that will help kids be ready to back to school, and do well at school for various subjects.
+I hope these back-to-school apps will help the kids to achieve straight A’s and stay happy socially!

 First, here are some apps that will help the kids transition into the learning mood from a relaxed summer: